Syllo/nvtop/README.markdown

 What is NVTOP?
 --------------

-NVTOP stands for Neat Videocard TOP, a (h)top like task monitor for AMD, Intel and NVIDIA GPUs.
+NVTOP stands for Neat Videocard TOP, a (h)top like task monitor for GPUs and accelerators.
 It can handle multiple GPUs and print information about them in a htop-familiar way.

+Currently supported vendors are AMD (Linux amdgpu driver), Apple (limited M1 & M2 support), Huawei (Ascend), Intel (Linux i915 driver), NVIDIA (Linux proprietary divers), Qualcomm Adreno (Linux MSM driver).

 Because a picture is worth a thousand words: